By Connie Matthiessen

 The reason for the writing deficit isn't a mystery: kids simply aren't getting enough writing experience in elementary, middle and high school.
 NEAP researchers found, for example, that 41 percent of eighth through twelfth graders had less than a page of writing homework a week.

 So if your child is accustomed to "What I did over my summer vacation" and “My favorite animal,” assignments, the increased writing demands may come as a surprise.
-The new Common Core Standards put new emphasis on nonfiction writing, including explanatory and persuasive writing, as well as writing across subject areas – including science, social studies, and math.
+The Common Core Standards put emphasis on nonfiction writing, including explanatory and persuasive writing, as well as writing across subject areas – including science, social studies, and math.

 “We know that writing helps kids learn,” says Carrie Heath Phillips, a program director for the Council of Chief State Officers.
 “Kids should be doing more writing in all subject areas, including science and social studies.
 And not just a paragraph here and there, but regular writing in all their classes."
 (See writing samples for fourth and fifth grades.)